Ate (mythology): Zeus

 Ate is closely associated with Zeus.
 In the Iliad, Ate is called the "eldest" daughter of Zeus, an apparent indication of her power and her importance to Zeus.
 Ate (or the impersonal atē) is often referred to as the agent (or instrument) of Zeus' divine retribution.
 In the Iliad, Zeus is begged to send Ate so that the denier of "Prayers ... may fall and pay full recompense."
-Although Agamemnon blames Ate for blinding him (which led to his dishonoring Achilles), he also says that it was Zeus (via Ate?) who robbed him of his senses.
+Although Agamemnon blames Ate for blinding him, which led to his dishonoring Achilles, he also says that it was Zeus who robbed him of his senses.
 According to Hesiod, Zeus never sends war, nor famine, nor "calamity [atē]" to those who honor Justice, while Solon says that "Zeus sends [atē] to punish" men.

 Ate also appears as an agent of Zeus' justice in Aeschylus's tragic trilogy the Oresteia.
 In Agamemnon, the first play of the trilogy, Ate is linked with Helen of Troy, and Agamemnon's wife Clytemnestra, both of whom act as agents of Zeus' retribution.
 Helen, who plays an instrumental role in Zeus' punishment of Troy, is likened to a "priest" of Ate, while Clytemnestra, who, by killing Agamemnon, is the direct instrument of Zeus' punishment, says that she did so with the aid of "Ruin [Ate]".
 In the Libation Bearers, the second play of the Oresteia, Aeschylus describes Zeus as one who sends Ate to avenge "reckless human violence!"